-As Voldemort turned around, stalking back to the alter, he felt another finger move, curling back up to his palm.
+As Voldemort turned around, stalking back to the alter, Harry felt another finger move, curling back up to his palm.
 Voldemort stopped suddenly, his back going straight.
 Harry followed his gaze and landed on the bizarre clay simulacrum.
-His whole hand twitched this time, jerking out of its palsied state with a violent shake, and as he watched, a fleck of clay broke off the golem and dropped to the ground, joining a few other shavings.
+Harry's whole hand twitched this time, jerking out of its palsied state with a violent shake, and as he watched, a fleck of clay broke off the golem and dropped to the ground, joining a few other shavings.

 "No," Voldemort hissed.

 Harry flexed his hand, reveling in the feeling of the muscles responding promptly.